No—none of the original shows have ever been aired.

 For the classics, we have beloved travel presenters like Ian Wright, Megan McCormick, Holly Morris, Zay Harding, Angela May, Bobby Chinn, and several more.

 Some episodes of Planet Food feature Top Chef host Padma Lakshmi and Food Network star Tyler Florence.

-Additionally, some episodes of Treks in a Wild World and Globe Trekker feature future Oscar-nominee Bradley Cooper, who even visits a nudist colony in one of the episodes.
-It doesn’t get better than a young, bro’d out Bradley Cooper looking for seals while kayaking in Alaska and saying “Who’s hiding?
+Additionally, some episodes of Treks in a Wild World feature future Oscar-nominee Bradley Cooper, who even visits a nudist colony in one of the episodes.
+It doesn’t get better than a young Bradley Cooper looking for sea lions while kayaking in Alaska and saying “Who’s hiding?
 Who’s hiding from Uncle Bradley?”

 Absolutely.
 We have benchmarked our output costs and are very cost-efficient.
 We have great in-house capabilities and an extensive network of professionals to tap into: producers, editors, show captains, GFX / colorists, audio mixers—you name it.